-- (a) The CSA Executive Council shall be comprised of a minimum of 7 CSA members.
+The CSA Executive Council shall be comprised of a minimum of 9 CSA members.
 As of the date of this constitution, those CSA Executive Council positions and the descriptions for those positions are listed in this article but are subject to change during the CSA Executive Council interview process.

-- (i) President
+- (a) President

-- (ii) Vice President Internal
+- (b) Vice President Internal

-- (iii) Vice President Finance
+- (c) Vice President Finance

-- (iv) Vice President Corporate Relations
+- (d) Vice President Corporate Relations

-- (v) Vice President Marketing and Communications
+- (e) Vice President Marketing and Communications

-- (vi) Vice President Professional Events
+- (f) Vice President Professional Development

+- (g) Vice President Academics

-- (vii) Vice President Academic Events
+- (h) Vice President Community

-- (viii) Vice President Social Events
+- (i) Vice President Student Life